b3n-j4m1n/flood-kick-sniff/README.md

 you can use this during wireless security testing to identify client devices that have OPEN networks saved in their preferred network list.

+the script works as a wrapper for several other tools.
+* interface 1 floods beacons with mdk3, sniffs probes with tshark, and hops channels with iwconfig
+* interface 2 deauthenticates with mdk3 (channel hopping is handled by the mdk3 deauthentication option)

 the 2 and 5 GHz ranges are hardcoded for use in Australia, so check [your local regulations](https://en.wikipedia.org/wiki/List_of_WLAN_channels) before running the script with default options.

 ### USAGE: